metio/terraform-provider-k8s/docs/data-sources/kafka_strimzi_io_kafka_v1beta2_manifest.md

 - `bootstrap` (Attributes) Bootstrap configuration. (see [below for nested schema](#nestedatt--spec--kafka--listeners--configuration--bootstrap))
 - `broker_cert_chain_and_key` (Attributes) Reference to the 'Secret' which holds the certificate and private key pair which will be used for this listener.
 The certificate can optionally contain the whole chain.
 This field can be used only with listeners with enabled TLS encryption. (see [below for nested schema](#nestedatt--spec--kafka--listeners--configuration--broker_cert_chain_and_key))
 - `brokers` (Attributes List) Per-broker configurations. (see [below for nested schema](#nestedatt--spec--kafka--listeners--configuration--brokers))
-- `class` (String) Configures a specific class for 'Ingress' and 'LoadBalancer' that defines which controller will be used.
-This field can only be used with 'ingress' and 'loadbalancer' type listeners.
-If not specified, the default controller is used.
-For an 'ingress' listener, set the 'ingressClassName' property in the 'Ingress' resources.
-For a 'loadbalancer' listener, set the 'loadBalancerClass' property  in the 'Service' resources.
+- `class` (String) Configures a specific class for 'Ingress' and 'LoadBalancer' that defines which controller is used.
+If not specified, the default controller is used.* For an 'ingress' listener, the operator uses this property to set the 'ingressClassName' property in the 'Ingress' resources.* For a 'loadbalancer' listener, the operator uses this property to set the 'loadBalancerClass' property  in the 'Service' resources.For 'ingress' and 'loadbalancer' listeners only.
 - `create_bootstrap_service` (Boolean) Whether to create the bootstrap service or not.
 The bootstrap service is created by default (if not specified differently).
-This field can be used with the 'loadBalancer' type listener.
+This field can be used with the 'loadbalancer' listener.
-- `external_traffic_policy` (String) Specifies whether the service routes external traffic to node-local or cluster-wide endpoints.
-'Cluster' may cause a second hop to another node and obscures the client source IP.
-'Local' avoids a second hop for LoadBalancer and Nodeport type services and preserves the client source IP (when supported by the infrastructure).
-If unspecified, Kubernetes will use 'Cluster' as the default.This field can be used only with 'loadbalancer' or 'nodeport' type listener.
+- `external_traffic_policy` (String) Specifies whether the service routes external traffic to cluster-wide or node-local endpoints:* 'Cluster' may cause a second hop to another node and obscures the client source IP.* 'Local' avoids a second hop for 'LoadBalancer' and 'Nodeport' type services and preserves the client source IP (when supported by the infrastructure).If unspecified, Kubernetes uses 'Cluster' as the default.
+For 'loadbalancer' or 'nodeport' listeners only.
-- `finalizers` (List of String) A list of finalizers which will be configured for the 'LoadBalancer' type Services created for this listener.
+- `finalizers` (List of String) A list of finalizers configured for the 'LoadBalancer' type services created for this listener.
 If supported by the platform, the finalizer 'service.kubernetes.io/load-balancer-cleanup' to make sure that the external load balancer is deleted together with the service.For more information, see https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/#garbage-collecting-load-balancers.
-This field can be used only with 'loadbalancer' type listeners.
+For 'loadbalancer' listeners only.
 - `ip_families` (List of String) Specifies the IP Families used by the service.
 Available options are 'IPv4' and 'IPv6'.
 If unspecified, Kubernetes will choose the default value based on the 'ipFamilyPolicy' setting.
 - `ip_family_policy` (String) Specifies the IP Family Policy used by the service.
-Available options are 'SingleStack', 'PreferDualStack' and 'RequireDualStack'.
-'SingleStack' is for a single IP family.
-'PreferDualStack' is for two IP families on dual-stack configured clusters or a single IP family on single-stack clusters.
-'RequireDualStack' fails unless there are two IP families on dual-stack configured clusters.
-If unspecified, Kubernetes will choose the default value based on the service type.
+Available options are 'SingleStack', 'PreferDualStack' and 'RequireDualStack':* 'SingleStack' is for a single IP family.* 'PreferDualStack' is for two IP families on dual-stack configured clusters or a single IP family on single-stack clusters.* 'RequireDualStack' fails unless there are two IP families on dual-stack configured clusters.If unspecified, Kubernetes will choose the default value based on the service type.
-- `load_balancer_source_ranges` (List of String) A list of CIDR ranges (for example '10.0.0.0/8' or '130.211.204.1/32') from which clients can connect to load balancer type listeners.
+- `load_balancer_source_ranges` (List of String) A list of CIDR ranges (for example '10.0.0.0/8' or '130.211.204.1/32') from which clients can connect to loadbalancer listeners.
 If supported by the platform, traffic through the loadbalancer is restricted to the specified CIDR ranges.
 This field is applicable only for loadbalancer type services and is ignored if the cloud provider does not support the feature.
-This field can be used only with 'loadbalancer' type listener.
+For 'loadbalancer' listeners only.
 - `max_connection_creation_rate` (Number) The maximum connection creation rate we allow in this listener at any time.
 New connections will be throttled if the limit is reached.
 - `max_connections` (Number) The maximum number of connections we allow for this listener in the broker at any time.
 New connections are blocked if the limit is reached.
 - `preferred_node_port_address_type` (String) Defines which address type should be used as the node address.
 Available types are: 'ExternalDNS', 'ExternalIP', 'InternalDNS', 'InternalIP' and 'Hostname'.
-By default, the addresses will be used in the following order (the first one found will be used):* 'ExternalDNS'* 'ExternalIP'* 'InternalDNS'* 'InternalIP'* 'Hostname'This field is used to select the preferred address type, which is checked first.
-If no address is found for this address type, the other types are checked in the default order.
-This field can only be used with 'nodeport' type listener.
+By default, the addresses are used in the following order (the first one found is used):* 'ExternalDNS'* 'ExternalIP'* 'InternalDNS'* 'InternalIP'* 'Hostname'This property is used to select the preferred address type, which is checked first.
+If no address is found for this address type, the other types are checked in the default order.For 'nodeport' listeners only.
 - `publish_not_ready_addresses` (Boolean) Configures whether the service endpoints are considered 'ready' even if the Pods themselves are not.
 Defaults to 'false'.
-This field can not be used with 'internal' type listeners.
+This field can not be used with 'internal' listeners.
-- `use_service_dns_domain` (Boolean) Configures whether the Kubernetes service DNS domain should be used or not.
-If set to 'true', the generated addresses will contain the service DNS domain suffix (by default '.cluster.local', can be configured using environment variable 'KUBERNETES_SERVICE_DNS_DOMAIN').
-Defaults to 'false'.This field can be used only with 'internal' and 'cluster-ip' type listeners.
+- `use_service_dns_domain` (Boolean) Configures whether the Kubernetes service DNS domain should be included in the generated addresses.* If set to 'false', the generated addresses do not contain the service DNS domain suffix.
+For example, 'my-cluster-kafka-0.my-cluster-kafka-brokers.myproject.svc'.* If set to 'true', the generated addresses contain the service DNS domain suffix.
+For example, 'my-cluster-kafka-0.my-cluster-kafka-brokers.myproject.svc.cluster.local'.The default is '.cluster.local', but this is customizable using the environment variable 'KUBERNETES_SERVICE_DNS_DOMAIN'.
+For 'internal' and 'cluster-ip' listeners only.

 <a id="nestedatt--spec--kafka--listeners--configuration--bootstrap"></a>
 ### Nested Schema for `spec.kafka.listeners.configuration.bootstrap`